omoumniabdou/aggregatorbroker/README.md

 `$ pip install .`

--The configuration [configuration.conf](configuration.conf) file contains the configuration of:
+- The configuration [configuration.conf](configuration.conf) file contains the configuration of:
  - The database
  - The MQTT
  - The message handler